gianlucam76/k8s-cleaner/README.md

 By utilizing label filters, you can refine the scope of resource management, ensuring that only specific resources are targeted for removal or update.
 This targeted approach helps maintain a clean and organized Kubernetes environment without affecting unintended resources.

-## NamespaceSelector
+## Namespace Selector

 __Cleaner__ can select resources based on namespaces matching a label selector.
-For instance, to eliminate Deployments in the all namespaces with labels `env`:`qa`, follow this YAML configuration:
+For instance, to eliminate Deployments in all the namespaces with labels `env`:`qa` and `tag`: `dev` just set the `NamespaceSelector` field like following YAML configuration:

 ```yaml
 apiVersion: apps.projectsveltos.io/v1alpha1